AlfredoMartins/blackout-cry/readme.md

 BlackoutCryRansom is a Python-based ransomware simulation application.
 It allows for the encryption and decryption of files using RSA encryption.
 The application provides a simple interface for users to interact with the program and perform the main operations of encrypting and decrypting files in a specific directory.
 It also handles key pair generation for encryption and decryption purposes.

+## ⚠️ Warning

+> ‼️‼️ ☠️ ‼️‼️ <strong> This project is intended for educational and ethical use only.
+It must not be used for unauthorized or malicious activities.
+The developers are not responsible for any misuse of this software.
+Ensure compliance with legal and ethical standards before deployment. </strong>

 ## Features

 - **Encrypt Files**: Encrypt all files in the specified directory using RSA encryption with the public key.